Fife/misc-projects/README.md

 # misc-projects
-This is where miscellaneous projects go...Possibly to die?
+This is where miscellaneous projects go...

 # Jamulus Traffic Analyzer